 Applications accepted on a rolling basis until 5 have been awarded.

-This funding opportunity is available to researchers to support efforts required to bring existing data from collaborative research projects to publication.
+This funding opportunity is available to researchers to support statistical analyses on existing data sets from collaborative research projects which will enable the researcher to submit the results of his/her project for publication in 9 months or less.
+Researchers should have the data in hand at the time of submission.
+Publication costs are not allowed.
 New or early investigators are encouraged to apply and will be afforded special consideration.

 CARRA Research Coordinator Advisory Committee (RCAC) Scholarships for Professional Certification and Continuing Education